andrea12edoardo/bank-phone-campaign/README.md

 |---------|---------|
 | ![Image 1](images/covariance.png) | ![Image 2](images/selection.png) |

-The model is then fitted to the data using both approaches to obtain the estimates.
-However data suffers from an issue of unbalanced labels, thus from a predictive perspective, the model result in poor performance concerning the minority class, which is the information of primary interest.
-This problem could be solved with more advanced techniques.
+Similar estimation of the parameters was obtained for both approaches.
+However, the data suffers from an issue of unbalanced labels; thus, from a predictive perspective, the model results in poor performance concerning the minority class, which is the information of primary interest.

-# 💡 Conclusion
+Regression coefficients are point estimates representing the relationship between independent and dependent variables.
+They indicate how changes in the independent variables are associated with changes in the dependent variable.
+However, the interpretation of these coefficients from a statistical standpoint differs between Frequentist and Bayesian perspectives:

+***Frequentist interpretation***:
+> *If the experiment were repeated many times, in the long run, 100(1-⍺)% of the calculated intervals would contain the true but fixed parameter.*

+- This approach assumes the possibility of infinitely repeating the experiment under identical conditions.
+- The frequentist confidence interval provides information only about the reliability of the interval and **not** about the uncertainty of the parameter itself.
+- The parameter is treated as a fixed, unknown constant, and no probabilistic statements can be made directly about it.

+***Bayesian interpretation***:
+> *the interval with probability 100(1-⍺)% contain the true parameter considered as a random variable*.

+- In this framework, the parameter is considered a random variable with a probability distribution that reflects its uncertainty.
+- The Bayesian interpretation is inherently more intuitive, as it provides a direct probabilistic statement about the parameter's uncertainty.
+- This interpretation relies solely on the given experiment and does not require assumptions about repeating it.